 Product Rule, Chain Rule & Inverse Functions

-- Product rule: A factory’s revenue is (price per unit) × (units sold).
-Both change over time — how fast does revenue change?
-You need the product rule!
+- Product rule: A factory’s revenue equals (price per unit) \(\times\) (units sold).
+Both quantities change over time — the product rule determines the rate of change of revenue.

 Topics Covered